Digital-Botschafter-und-mehr/jambox-pi-gen/stage3/04-install-sw/files/README.md

 + **Customizable Settings**
     - See file README.md on github: [https://github.com/kdoren/jambox-pi-gen](https://github.com/kdoren/jambox-pi-gen)
 + **Running a Jamulus Server**
     - Jamulus server can run on Raspberry Pi.
-It's best run on its own separate box.
-Running on the same Raspberry Pi that runs a Jamulus Client will increase jitter.
+It needs to run on a different Raspberry Pi than Jamulus client.
+Starting jamulus-server on jambox will kill jack audio used by client; this is by design, because they will both perform poorly if run at the same time.
+If you really want to run them together, comment out the "Conflict=" line in the jack and jamulus-server systemd service files.
     - Your internet connection needs enough upstream bandwidth to send streams to multiple clients.
 DSL and Cable internet typically don't have very much.
     - If you run a private server, your router will require port forwarding to be set up.
     - Most customizable settings can be controlled from the Jamulus Server GUI, and are persistent.
-    - The NUMCHANNELS (default 10) and PORT (default 22124) settings are set in the file /home/pi/.config/Jamulus/jamulus-server.conf
+    - The NUMCHANNELS (default 8) and PORT (default 22124) settings are set in the file /home/pi/.config/Jamulus/jamulus-server.conf
     - To start: Double-click the "Jamulus Server Start" desktop icon, or from command line:  "sudo systemctl start jamulus-server"
     - To auto-start jamulus-server at boot time:  "sudo systemctl enable jamulus-server"
     - If you want to enable session recording (experimental on Raspberry Pi), a USB3 SSD is recommended.
+    - It's not recommended to run 2 Jamulus servers at same time on Raspberry Pi.
+If you really want to try it anyway, there is a second systemd service "jamulus-server2".
 + **Patch Changes**
     - Please see the topic "How do I change patches" on GitHub: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)